 [Interview] Continuous optimization of sales sectors and portfolios – The testimonial of Française des Jeux

-Française des Jeux (FDJ) and GEOCONCEPT, an enduring partnership.
-Ever since 2007, the company has been using GEOCONCEPT’s expertise and tools for geo-marketing and map production purposes and then, starting in 2014, for sales territory management issues against a backdrop of change.
+Française des Jeux (FDJ) and Nomadia, an enduring partnership.
+The company has been using Nomadia’s expertise and tools for geo-marketing and map production purposes and then for sales territory management issues against a backdrop of change.
 Anaïs Combes, Project Manager at FDJ, reflects on the organization and tools put in place to create, optimize, and permanently update field sales staff portfolios.

-Française des Jeux’s sales organization has undergone sweeping changes since 2014.
+Française des Jeux’s sales organization has undergone sweeping changes.
 Can you describe the current organization and say a few words about these changes?

 The organization today is based on 3 Regional Directorates, subdivided into 52 geographical sectors with the same number of local agencies.
 Each agency is built around a team of salespeople whose task it is to develop and drive the sales outlets within their territory.
 Our sales force therefore manages a network of 30,000 sales outlets – the vast majority of them being bars, tobacconist’s shops and newsagents – spread over more than 11,000 municipalities.
 In terms of sales outlets, the FDJ distribution network is reputed to be the most extensive in France!